apereo/cas/docs/cas-server-documentation/ticketing/Redis-Ticket-Registry.md

 {% include_cached casproperties.html properties="cas.ticket.registry.redis" %}

+### In-memory Cache

+The Redis ticket registry layers an in-memory cache on top of Redis to assist with performance, particularly when it comes to fetching ticket objects from Redis using `SCAN`or `KEYS` operations that execute pattern matching.
+This cache is specific and isolated to the CAS server node's memory, and is able to clean up after itself with a dedicated expiration policy that is constructed off of the ticket's expiration policy.

 ### Eviction Policy

 Redis manages the internal eviction policy of cached objects via its time-alive settings.